 Video by Lauren Gallup composition by Stewart Blackwood

-This is a production I scored and did the sound design for during my time at Kent State University.
-We decided to use a musical palette of low pounding percussion, distorted horns, extended technique percussion, and female vocalizations.
+I composed the score and did the sound design for this piece during my time at Kent State University.
+We decided to use a musical palette of low pounding percussion, distorted horns, extended technique percussion, and female vocals.
 The music was created to encourage the idea that each character was clawing violently to obtain their own versions of success.